finos/legend-studio/scripts/github-bot/README.md

 ### Overview

-Technically, to achieve these sorts of automation, we could create proper Github bot (see [probot](https://github.com/probot/probot) for example), but that comes with some deployment complexity, we could achieve roughly the same effect using Github actions, hence the existence of this package.
+Technically, to achieve these sorts of automation, we could create proper Github bot (see [probot](https://github.com/probot/probot) for example), but that comes with a certain level of deployment complexity, we could achieve roughly the same effect using Github actions, hence the existence of this package.

 One operation that is particularly expensive is to run `yarn install` in the root directory as that will go through the repo code's dependencies.
 That is unnecessary since we only need minimum dependencies to run these automations.
 As such, we make this a separate package (with its own `yarn.lock` file) to narrow the scope of installation.